nathanbuchar/node-cipher/README.md

 #### Algorithms

 By default, the encryption algorithm is set to `cast5-cbc`, you can instead specify an encryption algorithm by using the `-a` flag.
-[Here](https://nodejs.org/api/crypto.html#crypto_crypto_getciphers) is how to obtain a list of your cipher algorithm options.
+Use `nodecipher list` to see a list of available cipher algorithms.

 ### Node JS API

-Encryption schema.
-Unlike the CLI, a key must be immediately supplied:
+Encryption schema:

 ```javascript
 var encrypt = require('node-cipher').encrypt;